Submissions

 Conclusions [12pt, Times New Roman bold]

-Conclusions should answer the objectives of research.
+Conclusions should answer the objectives of the research.
 Tells how your work advances the field from the present state of knowledge.
-Without clear Conclusions, reviewers and readers will find it difficult to judge the work, and whether or not it merits publication in the journal.
+Without clear conclusions, reviewers and readers will find it difficult to judge the work and whether or not it merits publication in the journal.
 Do not repeat the Abstract, or just list experimental results.
 Provide a clear scientific justification for your work, and indicate possible applications and extensions.
 You should also suggest future works and/or policy implication.

 Acknowledgment [12pt, Times New Roman bold]